oracle/fmw-kubernetes/OracleIdentityGovernance/kubernetes/monitoring-service/README.md

 - Helm install `prometheus-community/kube-prometheus-stack` of version "16.5.0" if `setupKubePrometheusStack` is set to `true`.
 - Deploys WebLogic Monitoring Exporter to Administration Server.
 - Deploys WebLogic Monitoring Exporter to `soaCluster` if `wlsMonitoringExporterTosoaCluster` is set to `true`.
-- Exposes the Monitoring Services (Prometheus at `32101`, Grafana at `32100` and Alertmanager at `32102`) outside of the Kubernetes cluster if `exposeMonitoringNodePort` is set to `true`.
-- Imports the WebLogic Server Grafana Dashboard if `setupKubePrometheusStack` is set to `true`.
-- Deploys WebLogic Monitoring Exporter to Administration Server.
 - Deploys WebLogic Monitoring Exporter to `oimCluster` if `wlsMonitoringExporterTooimCluster` is set to `true`.
 - Exposes the Monitoring Services (Prometheus at `32101`, Grafana at `32100` and Alertmanager at `32102`) outside of the Kubernetes cluster if `exposeMonitoringNodePort` is set to `true`.
 - Imports the WebLogic Server Grafana Dashboard if `setupKubePrometheusStack` is set to `true`.

 ### Verify the results
 The setup monitoring script will report failure if there was any error.
 However, verify that required resources were created by the script.